Coastal coal-carrying trade of New South Wales: Hunter River ports

 The mouth of the Hunter was difficult for sailing ships heading south to Sydney.
 Sailing ships leaving port could not negotiate the east-north-east facing channel leaving the river, when winds favourable to a southern passage were blowing.
 From 1859, these ships were towed out by steam tugs and the situation improved.
-From May 1866, ships entering the port could align with two 'leading light' beacon towers; a red tower with a white light and a white tower with a red light.
-One tower was at a higher elevation—when one beacon appeared over the other—together they were intended to provide a correct heading to enter the channel at the harbour entrance.
+From May 1866, ships entering the port could align with two 'leading light' beacon towers; a red tower with a white light and a white tower with a light.
+One tower was at a higher elevation, viewed as a pair they were intended to provide a correct heading to enter the channel at the harbour entrance.
+When one beacon appeared over the other, the heading was correct.
 However, some saw the lights as being of dubious value, and noted that the horizontal distance between the two towers was insufficient to provide an accurate heading.
 New 'leading lights' entered service in 1918.
 The construction of the breakwater and land reclamation between Nobbys Head and Newcastle increased the safety of the port.

 Shipping coal at Newcastle c.
 1878.
 Steam-cranes are lifting the removable hoppers from the rail wagons.
 The building in the left background is the newly completed Newcastle Customs House.

 Just to the north of the river mouth is the notorious Oyster Bank, actually a series of shifting sandbanks.
 At least 34 vessels were lost on the Oyster Bank.
 The shape of Nobby's was altered by lowering its height, so that its wind shadow did not cause sailing ships to lose steerage and end up on the Oyster Bank.
 Construction of the northern breakwater somewhat reduced the hazard to shipping entering the river.
 Around the same time as the northern breakwater was built over the Oyster Bank, a southern breakwater was extended from Nobby's on the southern side of the river, using material taken from the top of Nobby's.

 The shallowness of the entrance to the Hunter River continued to be a limitation on shipping into the 1920s and a hazard during bad weather.
 Work continued to improve the river mouth, during the 1930s, culminating in the excavation of a deep channel 600 feet wide, with 27 feet of water depth, effectively removing the rock bar at the river's mouth.
 The improvements to the river entrance were a major engineering project for their time and a paper on the work won a Telford Premium award from the Institution of Civil Engineers for Percy Allan in 1921.